Analysis: Bonds back in a tailspin as 'higher for longer' narrative hits

 No doubt, the renewed selloff throws a curve ball at bond investors, who have been disappointed so far after last year's record 13% losses.

-The hope was for better returns in the second half of 2023, but global government bonds (.MERWOG1) lost 1% this week, cutting this year's returns to a meagre 0.7%.
+The hope was for better returns in the second half of 2023, but global government bonds (.MERW0G1) were down 1% this week through Thursday, cutting this year's returns to a meagre 0.7%.
 Global equities, while down 1% this week, are still (.MIWD00000PUS) up 11% this year.

 "There is a concern that if data remains strong, if central banks need to keep going further, then we are going to see a redux of 2022," BlueBay's Dowding said.